-All portfolios must be delivered online using the digital portfolio submission site.
+All portfolios must be submitted online using the digital portfolio submission site.

-- Published work
+Published work

-If f you've had work published to-date, we'd like to see it!
+If you have had work published to-date, we would like to see it!
 This could be work published in print or if featured online or social media; include for example, screen grabs of your published work.